-Since I have been at Google’s position in the past with the KNOX vulnerability we uncovered at the cyber security labs @ Ben-Gurion University I can understand them.
+Since I have been at Google’s position in the past with the KNOX vulnerability we uncovered at the cybersecurity labs @ Ben-Gurion University I can understand them.
 It is not an easy decision since on one hand, you can’t hide such info from the public while on the hand you know for sure that the bad guys are just waiting for such “holes” to be exploited.
-Within time I understood few more realities:
+Within the time I understood a few more realities:

 - Even if a company issues a software patch still the risk is not gone since the time window from the moment a patch is ready to be applied up to the time it is actually applied on systems can be quite long and during that time the vulnerability is available for exploitation.

 - Sometimes vulnerabilities uncover serious issues in the design of the software and solving it may not be a matter of days.
 Of course, a small temporary fix can be issued but a proper well thought of patch taking into account many different versions and interconnected systems can take a much longer time to devise.

 - There is a need for an authority to manage the whole exploit disclosure, patching, and deployment life cycle which will devise a well-accepted policy and not just a single-sided policy such as the one Google Zero devised.
 If the intention eventually is to increase security then without the collaboration of software vendors it won’t work out.

 And I am not into the details but I truly believe Google has acted here out of professionalism and not for other political reasons against Microsoft.